AdityaRajGaur/Namsii-AMS/README.md

 3. Start speaking the commands to interact with the voice assistant.
 4. Use natural language to create, manage, and update tickets.
 5. Enjoy the convenience of hands-free ticket management with Namsii.

-## Getting Started - Local Development

-To run the Namsii Voice Assistant on your local machine for development and testing purposes, follow these steps:

-1. Clone the repository to your local machine.
-2. Set up the required development environment with Python, Django, and other dependencies.
-3. Configure the Django settings to work with your local database and ticket service tools.
-4. Start the Django development server.
-5. Access the web-based voice assistant through your local server URL.

 ---